Hester Periam Hawkins Astronomer and Author

 In September 1927, the Wesleyan community of Bedford purchased the Memorial Hall for the use of a Mission Hall.
 At the re-opening, Hester’s son, Lewis Maurice Hawkins, presided over a large gathering.

-In 1885, Hester had compiled a hymn book for use in the home.
+In 1885, Hester compiled a hymn book for use in the home.
 She was the writer and composer of several of the hymns and tunes that it contained.
-This book eventually developed into “The Home and Empire Hymn Book,’ a manual of sacred song for the family circle; three editions were published between 1885 and 1886.
+This book eventually developed into “The Home and Empire Hymn Book,’ a manual of sacred song for the family circle.
+Three editions were published between 1885 and 1886.

-‘The Stars from Year to Year’ is still in print and can be purchased for £49.73.
+‘The Stars from Year to Year’ is still in print.

 After her husband died, Hester moved to Hastings.
 She returned to Bedford in 1925 when she attended the 80th birthday celebrations of the Bedfordshire Times.